tobocop2/MetalAPI/README.md

 ### Releases

+These endpoints all allow access to the releases(albums) in our database that we scraped from the Metal Archives.
+You can use each route as a different or more convenient method of querying all of our releases depending on your interests.

+The base route for all release endpoints is `/api/releases/`

 #### Release ID
 URL: `/api/releases/id/<release ide>`
 Retrieves all albums/releases corresponding to the Metal Archives ID of `release_id`.
 #### Band ID
 URL: `/api/releases/band_id/<band ide>`
 Retrieves all albums/releases released by the band corresponding to `band_id`.
+This goes hand in hand with the band endpoints.
+We decided to separate them so the bands JSON was less nested.
 #### name
 URL: `/api/releases/name/<release name>`
 Retrieves all albums/releases whose name contains the string given in the route as `release_name`.